 It is for this reason that Southern Highlands Reserve and TC Henderson Elementary School have developed a partnership to remedy the situation through recurrent, hands-on outdoor activities.
 Each activity and meeting have been designed in an intentional way to place students back in the natural environment where connections are made and ideas come to life.

-In November, the lessons centered on “plant senses,” serving as a link between plants and the student’s regular school curriculum– the human senses and the human body.
+During our last visit, the lessons centered on “plant senses,” serving as a link between plants and the student’s regular school curriculum– the human senses and the human body.
 Students learned about heliotropism; a sunflower’s ability to “see” and follow the sun.
 They learned about the pitcher plant’s “taste” for insects to supplement its nutrition.
 The dodder plant stretched itself toward a tomato plant “smelling” its next parasitic victim.
 Students cupped their hands to their ears to mimic the buttercup and other flowers whose shape allows them to “listen” for the buzzing of bees to initiate nectar production.
 But the biggest treat for students was the chance to witness the sensitive mimosa fold its leaves like praying hands when it would “feel” the brush of a finger or insect.

 After a review of the senses, younger students were given recycled egg cartons to create their own nature sensory boxes.
 They collected cones, pine needles, seeds, leaves, and an eclectic assortment of other findings while wandering the trails outside the school.
 They were encouraged to see, smell, feel, and hear nature as we wandered the trails.
 But we did dissuade them from using their taste senses until a later lesson…